AnneH20/Blog-Application/README.md

 ## Things I've added to the tutorial

-1. Create a new user page + button to get to that page
+1. Create a new user page + button to navigate to that page
 2. Create a new article + button to navigate to that page
+3. Delete a user page + button to navigate to that page
+4. Delete an article page + button to navigate to that page
-3. View all users
+5. View all users - Displays "no users" if users are 0
-4. View all articles
+6. View all articles - Dislays "no articles" if articles are 0
-5. Navigation bar on all pages
+7. Navigation bar on all pages
-6. Banner to show on all pages (except new user/article pages)
+8. Banner to show on all pages
+9. Home Page displays on `/` or `/home`
+10. The "headline" field is now the article description
+    - First 5 words of an article - If less than 5 words, display no description

 ## Navigation Links when running the application